fenago/data-analysis-scala/Lab4/README.md

-Chapter 4: Data Exploration and Visualization
+Lab 4: Data Exploration and Visualization
 =============================================
 To build and run unit tests using SBT: